‘Vanderpump Rules’ Cast Shoots Season 8 Opener With Newbies Max Boyens, Dayna Kathan & Brett Caprioni

 Vanderpump Rules will raise a glass to a ton of newbies for Season 8.
-This week, the cast of the long-running Bravo Reality show met up at their place of employment – Lisa Vanderpump’s SUR – to film the opening credits to the upcoming season, and several new faces were present at the shoot, Us Weekly reports.
+This week, the cast of the long-running Bravo Reality show met up at their place of employment – Lisa Vanderpump’s SUR – to film the opening credits for the upcoming season.
+Several new faces were present at the shoot, Us Weekly reports.

-Veteran Vanderpump Rules star Tom Schwartz shared a series of behind-the-scenes photos from the shoot on his Instagram Story which featured the regular cast — which, in addition to himself, includes Katie Maloney, Tom Sandoval, Ariana Madix, Jax Taylor, Brittany Cartwright, Scheana Marie, Stassi Schroeder, Beau Clark, Kristen Doute, James Kennedy, Raquel Leviss, Lala Kent and Lisa Vanderpump– as well as reported newcomers Max Boyens, Dayna Kathan, and Brett Caprioni.
+Veteran Vanderpump Rules star Tom Schwartz shared a series of behind-the-scenes photos from the shoot on his Instagram Story which featured the regular cast which, in addition to himself, includes Katie Maloney, Tom Sandoval, Ariana Madix, Jax Taylor, Brittany Cartwright, Scheana Marie, Stassi Schroeder, Beau Clark, Kristen Doute, James Kennedy, Raquel Leviss, Lala Kent and Lisa Vanderpump.
+The reported newcomers include Max Boyens, Dayna Kathan, and Brett Caprioni.

-Boyens — who works as the general manager of Schwartz and Tom Sandoval’s TomTom restaurant, the WeHo hotspot they co-own with Lisa Vanderpump– has popped up on social media hanging out with the Vanderpump Rules cast in recent months.
-He was also linked, at least for a night, with Scheana, when they hooked up at the Vanderpump Dogs Gala last November.
+Boyens — who works as the general manager of Schwartz and Tom Sandoval’s TomTom restaurant, the WeHo hotspot they co-own with Lisa Vanderpump — has popped up on social media while hanging out with the Vanderpump Rules cast during recent months.
+He has also been linked, at least for a night, with Scheana, since the two hooked up at the Vanderpump Dogs Gala last November.

-At the time, a source told Us that Scheana and Max were “super adorable” together at the gala and that he had his arm around her and was kissing her on the forehead.
+At the time, a source told Us that Scheana and Max were “super adorable” together during the gala and that he had his arm around her and was kissing her on the forehead while at the event.

-Meanwhile, Dayna Kathan is a close friend of Lala Kent, Stassi Schroeder and Ariana Madix and will reportedly bring “major” drama this season, an insider told Hollywood Life.
+Meanwhile, Dayna Kathan is a close friend of Lala Kent, Stassi Schroeder and Ariana Madix and will reportedly bring “major” drama this season, as an insider told Hollywood Life.

 “Dayna is coming in hot,” the source said in July.
-“She’s worked at SUR and been friends with the cast for a while now, but she doesn’t get along with Brittany or Jax so a lot of the drama will center around that.”
+“She’s worked at SUR and has been friends with the cast for a while now, but she doesn’t get along with Brittany or Jax so a lot of the drama will center around that.”

 Brett Caprioni, another bar employee, has been seen in photos with the Vanderpump Rules cast, including one earlier this year with SUR manager Peter Madrigal and co-owner Guillermo Zapata.

-But YouTube fans may recognize him from his fitness and nutrition videos.
+YouTube fans may recognize him from his fitness and nutrition videos.
 Life & Style notes Caprioni also had a long term relationship with YouTube beauty guru Carli Bybel, but the couple split late last year.

 In addition to the newcomers spotted in Schwartz’s story, several other cast members are rumored to be joining Vanderpump Rules for Season 8, as previously shared by The Inquisitr.